jameynakama/guthub/README.md

 - Improved testing (currently missing a few lines of coverage, and no integration tests)
 - Flag for choosing specific output directory
-- Flag for choosing to write to a temp dir and temp files
+- Flag for choosing to write to a temp dir and temp files (and open them)
-- Flag for choosing to auto-open files (will be implicit with temp files)

 ## Installation